 We have four good reports from the Bluebird Trails at the following County Parks:

-Sargeant's Park has one active BB nest with 5 chicks, and a total of 5 BB fledglings.
+Sargeant's Park has 4 BB chicks in a second nesting, with a total of 5 BB fledglings.

 Flatwoods Park has 22 active BB nests, 11 of those are second nestings, with 48 BB eggs, 12 BB chicks, and a total of 101 fledglings (66 BB, 23 CC, 12 TM).
 See attached spreadsheet for details.

 Sherry Keller and I were delighted to find that it had finally rained at Flatwoods Park last night, and the rain had cooled the park a bit.
 There was no more action in our spy-cam box, F1, but we're still hopeful that the bluebirds will complete their nest and raise some chicks in there.
 Box F11 was a very crowded nest with 5 chicks that just fledged.
 When we were cleaning out the box, we were amazed at the amount of poop and insect remains that 5 chicks can leave, so I included a picture (you're welcome!).